ithesadson/ithesadson/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Kubernetes Event-driven Autoscaling (KEDA)
+- 🔭 I’m currently working on ...

 - My contributions for KEDA
 Link to my new scaler creation PR that I sent to KEDA: https://github.com/kedacore/keda/pull/4355